The data collector collects data from various sources, applies filters, and adds metadata before securely forwarding it to DataBee.

 Collector: select from a list of collectors to use.

-Once you have entered the required information, click Next to proceed to the next step.
+Once you have entered the required information, scroll down to the next section.

-Enter the input fields shown below and click Next.
+Enter the input fields shown below and scroll down to the next section.

 Base URL: enter the IP Address or FQDN of the platform.